Ukraine Tourism Board Works On Despite Russian Troops

 That is as close to events in Ukraine as several countries, including Britain, the United States and Australia, have suggested their nationals come.

 The United States, for example, has warned US citizens to defer all non-essential travel to Ukraine, especially to the Crimean peninsula now effectively seized by Russian forces.

 Ovcharenko said there was no longer any danger in Kiev and urged people to "get your own impression".

-At the other end of Ukraine's display, a poster placed next to Russia's stands trumpets its western Carpathian Mountains as "a real tourist gem" and stresses that the former Soviet republic and its eastern neighbor are not one and the same.
+At the other end of Ukraine's display, a poster placed next to Russia's stands trumpets its western Carpathian Mountains as "a real tourist gem" and stresses that the former Soviet republic and its eastern neighbour are not one and the same.

 "Ukraine is not Russia.
-Come and see the difference," reads the message set amongst photos of ornate churches with colorful roofs, men in traditional dress riding horses and a river winding through a lush green forest.
+Come and see the difference," reads the message set amongst photos of ornate churches with colourful roofs, men in traditional dress riding horses and a river winding through a lush green forest.

 Last year, Ukraine backed away from a trade deal with the European Union under pressure from Moscow, sparking months of protests that toppled Yanukovich, but promotional material at the stands says Ukraine has been "part of EUROPE since 988".